 The program replaces this conflict of interest-laden system with one that allows candidates to receive a public campaign grant in exchange for accepting strict spending and fundraising limits.
 National experts have applauded the “strong and effective” program, and it is viewed as a model by other states seeking to address the corrosive impact of the money chase in their judicial elections.

 Candidates for the NC Supreme Court and Court of Appeals can qualify for a substantial campaign grant from the Public Campaign Fund if they abide by spending limits.and raise a specified number of small donations from NC voters.
 A qualified candidate can receive additional funds if a privately financed challenger or outside group exceeds the spending limit.

-Our analysis of the program’s success from 2004 to 2010 shows that the Public Campaign Fund is being used by Democrats and Republicans, incumbents and challengers, blacks and whites, men and women.
+Our analysis below of the program’s success from 2004 to 2012 shows that the Public Campaign Fund was used by Democrats and Republicans, incumbents and challengers, and all races and genders.

 In fact, a majority of our state Supreme Court and Court of Appeals members are now Voter-Owned participants, meaning they received most of their campaign money from thousands of small donors and the public instead of from the lawyers who argue cases before their courts.
 As another report demonstrates, the percent of funds in appellate races supplied by attorneys and special-interest groups has plummeted from 73% of the donations in the election before the program began to 14% after it started.

-A distinguished bipartisan panel oversees the program with the State Board of Elections.
-It is headed by Willis Whichard, former judge and retired Dean of the Campbell University Law School.
+A distinguished bipartisan panel oversaw the program with the State Board of Elections.
+It was headed by Willis Whichard, former judge and retired Dean of the Campbell University Law School.